 The Act uses a risk-based framework with the strictest requirements applying to high-risk AI systems, while limited-risk systems are subject to lighter transparency obligations.
 Minimal-risk systems remain largely unregulated.

-The EU has also defined unacceptable-risk systems that are banned outright, covering a wide range of prohibited functions and reflecting its emphasis on fundamental rights and product safety
+The EU has also defined unacceptable-risk systems that are banned outright, covering a wide range of prohibited functions and reflecting its emphasis on fundamental rights and product safety.

 The United States